Girl on Fire (album): Commercial performance

 In the United States, Girl on Fire debuted at number one the US Billboard 200 chart, selling 159,000 copies in its first week.
-It became Keys' fifth number-one album on the chart but also registered Keys' lowest first-week sales for an album–her previous album, The Element of Freedom (2009), had opened to sales of 417,000 units, "buoyed by its week-before Christmas release date".
+It became Keys' fifth number-one album on the chart but also registered Keys' lowest first-week sales for an album til her sixth and seventh studio albums Here (2016) and Alicia (2020).
+Keys' previous album, The Element of Freedom (2009), had opened to sales of 417,000 units, "buoyed by its week-before Christmas release date".
 In its second week, Girl on Fire dropped to number seven on the chart, selling an additional 77,000 copies.
 In its third week, the album fell to number nine, selling 61,000 more copies.
 On August 11, 2020, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of one million units in the United States.

 In the United Kingdom, the album debuted at number 15 on the UK Albums Chart and number two on the UK R&B Albums Chart, selling 31,675 copies in its first week.
 In Australia, it debuted at number 12 on the ARIA Albums Chart and number two on the ARIA Urban Albums Chart.
 Upon the release of Girl on Fire in South Korea, the entire album charted on the Gaon International Singles Chart: "Tears Always Win" debuted at number one, "Not Even the King" at number 24, "Girl on Fire" (Inferno Version, featuring Nicki Minaj) at number 46, "That When I Knew" and "Brand New Me" at numbers 50 and 51, respectively, "One Thing" at 56, "Fire We Make" (with Maxwell) at number 64, "New Day" at number 66, "Listen to Your Heart" at number 68, "When Its All Over" at number 72, "Limitedless" at number 82, "De Novo Adagio (Intro)" at number 84 and "101" at number 87.
 According to the International Federation of the Phonographic Industry (IFPI), Girl on Fire was the 32nd best-selling album worldwide of 2012 with sales of 1.3 million copies.